electro-framework/framework/README.md

 ### More documentation

 This was just a very short introduction to the Matisse template engine.
-Matisse provides many more advanced features for you to use on your templates.
+Matisse provides many more advanced features for you to create elegant, readable and powerful templates.

 Matisse is already quite functional and it's being used right now on several projects at our company.

 We are sorry for the current lack of documentation.
-We are working on it, but we are also continually improving, not only Matisse, but also the containing ecosystem comprised by the Selene framework and its modules.
+We are working on it, but we are also continually improving, not only Matisse, but also the containing ecosystem comprised by the Selene framework and its many sub-projects.

 If you are interested on knowing more about Matisse, check this Readme from time to time to see if there are any news.